WGIR (AM)

-WGIR (610 kHz "News Radio 610") is a commercial AM radio station in Manchester, New Hampshire with a news/talk radio format.
+WGIR (610 kHz "News Radio 610") is a commercial AM radio station in Manchester, New Hampshire, with a news/talk radio format.
 The station is owned by iHeartMedia, Inc. WGIR's studios and offices are on Foundry Street in Manchester.
 Much of the programming and news, but not the commercials, can be heard on co-owned WQSO 96.7 MHz in Rochester, serving the New Hampshire Seacoast.

 The transmitter is on Stark Lane in Manchester, near Interstate 293 Exit 7.
-WGIR is powered at 5,000 watts by day.
-But to avoid interfering with other stations on AM 610, it reduces power at night to 1,000 watts.
+WGIR is powered at 5,000 watts by day; to avoid interfering with other stations on AM 610, it reduces power at night to 1,000 watts.
 It uses a directional antenna at all times.

 Programming

 Weekdays begin with a local news and interview show, "New Hampshire Today", hosted by Chris Ryan, also heard on several other stations in the state.
 The rest of the schedule consists of nationally syndicated shows, including The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Dave Ramsey Show, Ground Zero Radio with Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekend feature programs on money, health, law, technology and the Paul Parent Garden Club, as well as best-of editions of weekday programming.
 Some weekend shows are paid brokered programming.
 Syndicated weekend shows include The Tech Guy with Leo Laporte, Sunday Night Live with Bill Cunningham and Somewhere in Time with Art Bell.
 Most hours begin with world and national news from Fox News Radio, followed by New Hampshire news from local reporters.

 WGIR is the flagship station of the New Hampshire Fisher Cats minor league baseball team.
 Additionally, WGIR is co-flagship of the Wildcat Sports Network along with sister stations 930 WPKX and 96.7 WQSO.
 The network airs college football, hockey and basketball from the University of New Hampshire.